 One of the more peculiar novels I’ve read in a while, Watermind (2008) by M.M.
 Buckner felt a little like a book with an identity crisis: a unique amalgam of hard SF mystery, terrestrial first contact, unusual creature feature, near-future techno-thriller, and environmental allegory.
-I’m not sure it all entirely comes together, but it still kind of works…provided you don’t hitch your reading mindset too firmly to any one mode of interpretation.
+I’m not sure it all entirely comes together, but it still kind of works, provided you don’t hitch your reading mindset too firmly to any of the above sub-genre modes.

 While there are many characters, the star of the show is clearly main protagonist CJ Reilly, an impulsive, quick-minded MIT drop-out and ne’er-do-well who has been drifting through life since her academic career went bust, living in the heavy shadow of a famous scientist father.
 Her latest stop in life, working an environmental clean-up crew in the Mississippi delta, puts her on the scene of a scientific mystery when she and her new boyfriend, Creole musician Max Pottevents, stumble across a fascinating discovery: out of the toxic spew of river pollution, a weird entity has formed, soon to be called “the colloid.”
 The colloid is a spontaneously evolved “watermind” borne of years of advanced technology that has swept down through North America’s polluted river system.
 Fascinated by its properties after a mysterious first encounter, CJ wants to study the find, but this pits her against her boss Roman Sacony, an ambitious corporate bigwig on whose land the colloid has formed.
 Smelling lawsuits, Sacony wants the colloid contained and destroyed, and therein lies the central conflict of the novel, which escalates from slow-boiling mystery to full-blown adventure.